TomOdw/start-wsl-usbipd/README.md

 ![Win Terminal Profile Settings](Win_Term_Profile_Settings.png)

+As shown in the picture, COM3 is passed here to WSL.

 Of course it is also possible to start the script in some other way, or adapt it for querying the user if and which COM port should be attached.